 VSP has the best benefits, offering the best allowances on frames and contacts as well as quality copays on exams and lenses.
 Though it has higher premiums, the benefits offset that cost.VIEW DEAL ON VSP

-Despite this, vision care is usually considered an optional add-on for your health insurance, and it’s tempting to leave it off to save a little cash, but this is a mistake if you regularly find yourself splashing out on vision wear such as the best contact lenses.
-As with any type of insurance, the key to making a coverage decision is understanding your personal needs.
-A 20-something with excellent vision likely won’t need the same kind of coverage as a parent hoping to find the best vision insurance for their four young kids.
+As with choosing from the best health insurance companies and plans, the key to making a decision is understanding your personal needs.
+A 20-something with excellent vision obviously won’t need the same kind of coverage as a parent hoping to find the best vision insurance plan for their four young kids who all wear glasses.

-Some vision care providers may work with your general insurance, or not, based on your geographical location.
-Deciding what constitutes the best vision insurance for you comes down to calculating likely expenses based on your individual needs, and balancing that against what your insurance premium offers.
+As mentioned earlier, some of the best vision insurance companies will also work with your health insurance provider - the state you live in will have an impact on this.
+Deciding what constitutes the ideal vision insurance plan for you comes down to calculating likely expenses based on your individual needs, and balancing that against what your insurance premium offers.

 There’s a huge range of vision care plans on offer here, including individual coverage starting from $13 a month, as well as employer coverage (so arranged with VSP through your employer).
 The individual coverage plans are aimed at self-employed or part-time employed workers, as well as people changing jobs and those who are retired.